The-Marcy-Lab-School/abstract-art-lab/README.md

 1. Fork this repository.
 2. Clone **your fork** to your local environment.
 3. Change directories into the `student-submissions` directory.
-4. Create a folder with the following naming convention `FIRST_LAST`.
+4. Create a folder with the following naming convention `first-last`.
-5. Inside your folder (`student-submissions/FIRST_LAST`), create an `index.html` file and a `style.css` file.
+5. Inside your folder (`student-submissions/first-last`), create an `index.html` file and a `style.css` file.
 Connect them and recreate the project!
 6. Commit your changes regularly.
 7. When you have finished the project, push your changes up to your remote repo.
 8. Lastly, _open a pull request_ to merge your changes back into `Marcy-Lab-School/abstract-art-lab`